OfirGavish/EntraExtension/README.md

 ### Getting Started
 1. Fork the repository
 2. Make your changes
-3. Test thoroughly with your Azure AD environment
+3. Test thoroughly with your Entra environment
 4. Submit a pull request

 ### Areas for Contribution